 Misericordia is offering a new accelerated path to a Bachelor of Science in Nursing (BSN) degree beginning in August.

 Learn more about our Full-Time Accelerated Bachelor of Science in Nursing.

 An aerial view of the MU's main campus.

 The main campus has expanded to 123 acres and is supported by a growing lower campus as well.

-With a processional led by a contingent of bagpipers, Misericordia University welcomed 436 first-year students, the third largest class in school history, during the annual convocation ceremony on Thursday, Aug.
-24. Click here to view the recorded livestream of the procession.
+With a processional led by a contingent of bagpipers, Misericordia University welcomed 412 first-year students during the annual convocation ceremony on Thursday, Aug.
+23. Click here to view the recorded livestream of the procession.